 Art Analogy:

 A digital painting’s layer stack tells the story of its creation.
-Similarly, git log
+Similarly, git log shows the evolution of code from prototype to production.

 4. Where the Analogy Shines